hang12291229/cleaningdata/Codebook.md

 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.

+### Variable list
+- Labeltest
+- Labeltrain
+- Testset
+- Trainset
+- Subjecttest
+- Subjecttrain

+### In next step they will be merged as
+- Label
+- Dataset
+- Subject

+### Turn out the one data set is
+- Datatable

 ### Output

-Some of the outvariable are listed as follows
+Output are listed as follows
  [1] "Subject"
  [2] "Activity"
  [3] "timeBodyAccelerometer-mean()-X"